 Thoughtful Details at Every Turn

 His new space is bright, beautiful, and full of original artwork collected over the years from local artists.
-In the living room, each piece of furniture is well-thought out and placed in harmony.
+In the living room, each piece of furniture is well-thought-out and placed in harmony.
 The original Noguchi glass tabletop rests on a custom wooden base made by a friend, mimicking the glass inside the famous circular window just feet away.
-Pattern and a neutral palette make the whole house feel warm and lived-in.
+Patterns and a neutral palette make the whole house feel warm and lived-in.

 Michael has a lot of hope for the kind of community the Kensington Yards project can foster.
 With the shared outdoor garden space and generous entrances to the Kensington Yards buildings, there’s plenty of communal space to enjoy impromptu gatherings.
 Proximity to the vibrant maker-centric neighborhood of East Kensington provides an exciting backdrop for these one-of-a-kind apartments.